Trees of Graphs as Boundaries of Hyperbolic Groups: Proof of S.1 and of the missing parts of Theorems 1 and 2

 \subsection{Description of $\Theta^{V}[{\mathcal R}_G]$ - the tree system of V-trees associated to $G$}

 Recall that the tree system $\Theta[{\mathcal R}_G]$ is a tree system of punctured graphs, with

 where each graph $\Gamma_t$ is either the extended Whitehead graph associated to some rigid cluster factor of $G$ or some $\theta$-graph.
-Recall also that the set of white vertices $u$ of the underlying tree $T$ is partitioned into two subsets according to whether the corresponding subspaces $\varphi_e(\Sigma_u)$ are V-peripherals or E-peripherals (compare the second paragraph after Definition \defnref{R.1}).
+Recall also that the set of white vertices $u$ of the underlying tree $T$ is partitioned into two subsets according to whether the corresponding subspaces $\varphi_e(\Sigma_u)$ are V-peripherals or E-peripherals (compare the second paragraph after \Defnref{R.1}).
 View the tree $T$ as the first barycentric subdivision of another tree $T^\bullet$, so that black vertices of $T$ are the vertices of $T^\bullet$ and the white vertices of $T$ are the barycenters of the edges of $T^\bullet$.
 Then, by what was said above about white vertices of $T$, we can speak of V-edges and E-edges of the tree $T^\bullet$.
 Note also that, under this interpretation of $T$, the b-subtrees of $T$ correspond to arbitrary subtrees of $T^\bullet$.

 Call any subtree of the tree $T^\bullet$ whose edge set consists only of V-edges a \emph{V-subtree} of $T^\bullet$.
-Let $\Pi^V$ be the partition of the tree $T$ (in the sense explained in Subsection 2.7) into b-subtrees which correspond to all maximal V-subtrees of $T^\bullet$.
-Take as $\Theta^{V}[{\mathcal R}_G]$ the tree system obtained from $\Theta[{\mathcal R}_G]$ by consolidation with respect to the partition $\Pi^V$, i.e.
+Let $\Pi^V$ be the partition of the tree $T$ (in the sense explained in \Ssecref{consolidation_of_tree_sys}) into b-subtrees which correspond to all maximal V-subtrees of $T^\bullet$.
+Take as $\Theta^{V}[{\mathcal R}_G]$ the tree system obtained from $\Theta[{\mathcal R}_G]$ by consolidation with respect to the partition $\Pi^V$, i.e.,